As a small business owner, this virus will hit hard. When sales stop, so, too, does our income. In most cases, bills will continue to flow in.

 Financial health would be some lovely icing.

-A lot of other wonderful and necessary business accommodations, information, and tools are currently in the making as well, but the focus of this blog will be about creativity.
+A lot of other wonderful and necessary business accommodations, information, and tools are available as well, but the focus of this blog will be about creativity.
 As the saying goes, “When one door closes, another opens.”
 The lesser known continuation of the quote is “. . . we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us.”
 In this terrible situation, I challenge you to look for another door through which you can temporarily rebrand your business.

 Some business alterations are more obvious in this new climate.
 Restaurants are open for takeout and offering free “contactless” delivery.
 Retail stores are encouraging “retail therapy” from home and also offering free delivery.